abde-r/snow-crash/level13/Resources/readme.md

+# Binary Patching
+## walk-through
-As shown in the message when executing the program 'UID 2013 started us but we we expect 4242'.
-So we should change the value UID.
+- Executing the 'level13' binary, a message says 'UID 2013 started us but we we expect 4242'.

-We can do that by 'Binary Patching' the executable using GDB to poke new bytes into the running program.
+- Changing the value of user Id <u>UID</u> by **'Binary Patching'** the executable using GDB to poke new bytes into the running program.

-We set a break point at the getuid func using 'break getuid', then hitting a `step` to enter its first instruction.
-Now we can fake the return value of getuid by overwriting the CPU register EAX --where the function stores its return value-- with the desired UID 4242 by using `set $eax = 4242`, then hitting another `step` to leave getuid() instructions.
-And now the rest of the program believes that the UID is 4242.
+- Setting a break point at the <u>getuid()</u> func using 'break getuid', then hitting a <u>step</u> command to enter its first instruction.

+- Faking the return value of getuid by overwriting the CPU register <u>EAX</u> --where the function stores its return value-- with the desired **UID: 4242** using `set $eax = 4242`, then hitting another `step` command to leave getuid() instructions.

+- The rest of the program now believes that the UID is 4242, and shows the flag.